-Oriental medicine highlights the ability of Reishi to enhance Jing-Qi (ancestral energy) and eliminate stagnation (energy blockages) that cause arthritis, bronchitis, asthma, neurasthenia, insomnia and heart disease.
+Oriental medicine highlights the ability of Reishi to enhance Jing (inherited energy) and eliminate stagnation (energy blockages), which can cause arthritis, bronchitis, asthma, neurasthenia, insomnia and heart disease.

 Mushrooms are fascinating powerhouses of nutrients and compounds that provide many positive health benefits for humans.
 A single type of mushroom can contain hundreds of beneficial bioactive substances.